Key Takeaways

 Time to value: Assess implementation complexity and support.

-Support and community strength: Gauge long-term viability through developer support and documentation.
+Support and docs: Gauge long-term viability through developer support and documentation.

 Web3 analytics requires redefining traditional metrics to reflect blockchain user behavior: